agarcia169/4306-Donaldson-Project/wikiPageCollaborationDocs/iteration3.md

       #### Adding a company:

       User requests the ability to add a company to the database.
-Program requests both company name (required/not-null) and Twitter handle (required/not-null) to be input via keyboard, or via a file it reads in, permitting multiple companies to be added at once.
+Program requests Twitter handle (required/not-null) to be input via keyboard, or via a file it reads in, permitting multiple companies to be added at once.
 The program verifies that each handle is valid and not already in the database under the retrieved ID and presents information from that account (bio/description, perhaps) and asks to confirm this is the correct account.
 If confirmed, company is added to database for later use.
 No further analysis occurs at this time.

       ***